 Notification of a Scout's election is at the discretion of the Unit Leader.
-Every year we mail out notification letters to candidates.
-This typically occurs towards the end of the summer in order to allow time for the Scout to participate in a Call Out Ceremony.
-Should they choose we can mail this letter earlier in the year.
+If the Unit Leader Notify the Youth at the meeting, then the letter will be provided at end of the election.
+Every year we e-mail out notification letters to candidates or they are provided to the unit leaders.
+This typically occurs towards the end of the summer to allow time for the Scout to participate in a Call Out Ceremony.
+Should they choose, we can e-mail this letter earlier in the year or hand a copy to them if they are notified the same day of the election.
 This can be indicated on the Unit Election Report Form.